 An important benefit is that your compensation is tax-free.

 0%+ ratings qualify you for the VA home loan program with guarantee fee exemption.
-You may also qualify for vocational rehab; which is an exceptional program and the 10 point federal civil service preference among others.
-Your state or local municipalities may also have a civil service preference.
+You may also qualify for vocational rehab; which is an exceptional program, and the 10-point federal civil service preference among others.
+Your state or local governments may also have a civil service veterans preference.

 Once you have a 30% or higher combined rating, you get extra payments for dependents.

 Also at 100%, extra payment called Special Monthly Compensation (SMC) might come into play here.
 There are various levels of SMC and most require a single disability rated at 100%.
-The most common and lowest paying is SMC-S, which requires that the veteran is housebound or if any additional disabilities combine to 60%.
+The most common and lowest paying is SMC-S, which requires that the veteran is housebound or if any additional and unrelated to your 100% disabilities combine to 60%.
 It comes to an additional $350 or so.
-With the exception of SMC-K(loss of use of extremities, eyes, ears or muscle groups), you can only have one SMC payment as it includes the 100% rate but if you qualify for more you get the highest payment.
+With the exception of SMC-K(loss of use of extremities, eyes, ears or muscle groups), you can only have one SMC payment as it includes the 100% rate but if you qualify for more than one, you get the highest payment.